 When it comes to finding the best books on lower back pain relief the list is rather small.
 I have been reading, researching and experimenting with lower back pain treatments for years now and it’s frustrating at the lack of sources for the average person to consume to help fight their chronic or acute pain.

 Don’t worry though.
 There are a lot of great Physical Therapists and Physiotherapist who are more than happy to give you their knowledge at a cost.
 If you find a good one than that cost is usually worth it.
 Unfortunately, not everyone has access to decent professionals so what are they to do?

 Instead of you forking out more money lets do this…

-Today, I am going to give you the top 3 books on lower back pain relief.
+Today, I am going to give you a list of my top books on lower back pain relief.
 At any point in time, you could pick up any one of these books on treating back pain and apply it to your own pain management and see results.
 I am that confident in what these resource deliver!

 Lets get one thing straight.